it-all/FormFormer/README.md

 INSTALLATION
 composer require it-all/form-former
-(or add "it-all/form-former": "dev-master" to composer.json and composer update)
+(or add "it-all/form-former": "^1.0" to composer.json and composer update)
 copy src/templates/macros/* to your twig environment